zyedidia/micro/runtime/help/tutorial.md

 value in the `settings.json` file, or you can type it in directly while using micro.

-Press CtrlE to go to command mode, and type `set option value` (in the future, I will use `> set option value` to indicate pressing CtrlE).
+Press Ctrl-e to go to command mode, and type `set option value` (in the future, I will use `> set option value` to indicate pressing Ctrl-e).
 The change will take effect immediately and will also be saved to the `settings.json` file so that the setting will stick even after you close micro.